allenshamrock/thrift-app/README.md

 .
 When a new order is placed, an SMS notification is sent to the customer using the Africa's Talking SMS gateway.

 .
 This feature enhances user engagement by keeping customers informed of their orders in real-time.

+5.Continuous Integration (CI) and Continuous Deployment (CD)

+.
+CI/CD pipeline is set up using Docker for containerization and Jenkins for automated testing, building, and  deployment.

+.
+This ensures a streamlined development workflow, allowing for automated deployments to production environments with minimal manual intervention.

 Project Setup